Scholarship & Loan Opportunities

 Military and Veteran funding options

-About: Rotary clubs offer scholarships for secondary, undergraduate, or graduate study.
-Rotary club scholarships are given by individual clubs and are open to anyone except Rotary members and their families.
+About: Rotary clubs and districts offer scholarships for secondary, undergraduate, or graduate study.
+These scholarships can be supported with funds raised locally or with Rotary Foundation district or global grants.
 Contact your local club for application information and eligibility requirements.

 Maximum Award: Varies between Rotary Clubs.